eoroyal26/eoroyal26.gethub.io/_posts/2017-08-24-leadership-and-innovation.md

 ## Goal I: Students are innovative, ethical, problem-solvers able to lead and manage through communication, collaboration, and reflection.

 ### Goal I(a).
-Students are able to evaluate critically, reflect, and problem-solve individually as well as collaboratively.
+Students can evaluate critically, reflect, and problem-solve individually as well as collaboratively.

 >LIS 5020 Foundation of Library and Information (Core Course)